SQL-Academy/en.sql-academy/course/module-3/operator-with/article.md

+---
+meta:
+    title: 'Common Table Expressions, operator WITH'
+    description: 'Common Table Expression in SQL.
+Syntax of the WITH statement and examples of its use.'
+---

 # Common Table Expressions, operator WITH

 Common Table Expressions is a temporary dataset that can be accessed in subsequent queries.